Experienced Injury Attorney in Reno

 Put Years of Experience in Your Corner

-The last thing that any of us ever expects when going about our everyday lives is sustaining a serious injury.
-At the Law Offices of Steven J. Klearman & Associates, our Reno attorney has seen many innocent victims have to endure physical, emotional, and financial hardships after an unexpected accident causes serious damage.
+The last thing anyone expects during their daily routine is to suffer a serious injury.
+At the Law Offices of Steven J. Klearman & Associates, our Reno attorney has helped many individuals and families navigate the physical, emotional, and financial challenges that follow unexpected accidents and injuries.

-With more than 30 years of experience, our firm is dedicated to helping you if you've been the victim of an accident that was caused by someone else.
+With more than 30 years of experience, our firm is dedicated to helping you if you've been the victim of an accident someone else caused.
 As a trusted injury attorney in Reno, we have the extensive knowledge necessary to file a personal injury claim to seek the proper compensation you need and deserve.

 On This Page